hunggoodkidz/HotPost/README.md

 Star⭐ the repo if you like what you see😉.

+Note: The unit test folder are stored in Backend

 ## ✨ Requirements

 - Any Operating System (ie. MacOS X, Linux, Windows)